Social Security benefits will increase by 3.2% in 2024 as inflation moderates

 “Retirees can rest a little easier at night knowing they will soon receive an increase in their Social Security checks to help them keep up with rising prices,” AARP CEO Jo Ann Jenkins said.
 “We know older Americans are still feeling the sting when they buy groceries and gas, making every dollar important.”

 Social Security is financed by payroll taxes collected from workers and their employers.
-The maximum amount of earnings subject to Social Security payroll taxes will be $168,600 for 2024, up from $160,200 for 2023.
+The maximum amount of earnings subject to Social Security payroll taxes was $160,200 for 2023, up from $147,000 in 2022.

-Nancy Altman, president of Social Security Works, an advocacy group for the social insurance program, said that the COLA is a “reminder of Social Security’s unique importance” and that “Congress should pass legislation to protect and expand benefits.”

 The annual Social Security and Medicare trustees report released in March said the program’s trust fund will be unable to pay full benefits beginning in 2033.
 If the trust fund is depleted, the government will be able to pay only 77% of scheduled benefits, the report said.